-The Beneteau Oceanis 38 broke cover in 2013 and created a buzz the industry hasn’t experienced for some time.
+The Beneteau Oceanis 38 created a buzz the industry hasn’t experienced for some time.
 At the core of all this excitement was her level of customization unheard of in a yacht this size.
 She could be configured as the ideal daysailer, weekender or a full-on cruiser, depending on the needs of her owner.
 In her daysailer guise, the 38 features open, uncluttered spaces inside and out.
-A two person berth is located far forward with plenty of storage space aft.
+A two-person berth is located far forward with plenty of storage space aft.

 Should you be the more adventurous type, the 38 can be the weekender of your dreams.
 Options of two or three cabins, shower and fitted galley offer loads of flexibility for your next long weekend.